-Karl Palmen works for STFC at the Rutherford Appleton Laboratory in Oxfordshire, England.
+Karl Palmen is retired, having worked for STFC at the Rutherford Appleton Laboratory in Oxfordshire, England.

 He has always been interested in possible calendars.
 Just before the new year of 1998 he saw the crescent new moon, just like he did before the new year of 1990.
 This reminded him of an approximate eight year cycle he had discovered.
 He also started toying with the idea of a playing card calendar.

-Below his calendar pages are listed starting with his two most important items then running from lunar calendars to solar calendars.
+Below his calendar pages are listed starting with his three most important items then running from lunar calendars to solar calendars.

 - Yerm Lunar Calendar A simple rule-based lunar calendar, that follows the moonphases about as closely as any such calendar can.
 It replaces the year with a longer period called a yerm suited to the synodic month.

 - Leap Week Calendars Proposed calendar reforms that preserve the 7-day week.